Skip to main content

 Create the canonical string

-Concatenate the following values separated by :::
+Concatenate the values separated by :: as described above:

 GET::/users/123::{}::1757050233763